-In revising this policy, new sections have been inserted dealing with Interested Parties, the role of Designated Premises Supervisors and Personal Licence-holders, making applications for new or varied licences or certificates and applying for reviews.
+In reviewing this Statement of Licensing Policy, the Licensing Authority took account of the revised guidance issued by the Secretary of State for the Department of Culture, Media & Sport under section 182 of the Licensing Act 2003 approved on 28 June 2007 in March 2010.
+This resulted in new sections being added dealing with Interested Parties; the role of Designated Premises Supervisors and Personal Licence holders; making applications for new or varied licences or certificates and applying for reviews.